 Do you own over 50% of this company?
 Or are you closely related to key leadership that owns over 10%?

 You can invest in companies in which you own less than 50%.
 Prohibited persons (family) also count to this total.

 If you and prohibited persons own over 50% of a company, you might have to exercise caution about conducting deals and transactions with certain key employees.
 Anyone who owns 10% of the company is a prohibited person.

-You can read more on our article, "Can I invest in the company I work at?"
+You can read more in our article, "Can I invest in the company I work at?"

 Your IRA and retirement should benefit because of your investment actions, not your personal business or a prohibited person's business.
 Quid pro quo arrangements, where your IRA invests for favors elsewhere, also put your retirement account at risk of audit and being distributed.

 You can not live or work directly in any investment you own over 50% in, and a prohibited person should not either.
-Any working duties should be restricted to managerial duties.
+Any working duties should be restricted to managerial tasks.

-Did you put an extra "dummy layer" in-between your transaction and a disqualified person or prohibited transaction that serves no purpose other than trying to make it legal?
+Did you put an extra "dummy layer" in between your transaction and a disqualified person or prohibited transaction that serves no purpose other than trying to make it appear legal?